I’m still wondering, like I have since being very young, if I really do live on another planet.

 Since those short trousered days, my question remains as to why the human creature forbids itself to accept or even tolerate human diversity.
 We embrace it for the animal and plant kingdom, yet for ourselves, the real wonders of nature’s intent and complexity of human creation escapes us.

 To me, along with the wonders of all creatures, the clues are in our uniqueness and the pinnacle of being alive.
-We are guided by umpteen influences, many of them imposed by some moral code.
-Such a code should surely be more about how we treat and respect human differences rather than adult, mutual and consenting intimacy, regardless of our own innate instincts.
+We are guided by umpteen influences, many at sub-conscious level, some instinctive and far too many imposed by an out-dated moral code that should surely point to how we treat and respect human differences, rather than adult, mutual and consenting intimacy.

 If it did, maybe man would kill fewer men, women and children in the name of greed and power and maybe, the other planet I live on would mirror the one nature plonked me on.

 I’m now so old it’s frightening.
-Old enough to know more than I do but terrified of fitting in with mainstream thinking against my better judgement.
+Old enough to know more than I do but wise enough not to fit in with mainstream thinking against my better judgement.

 Bewildered by life on this cosmic journey, like a boy in short trousers, am I still due for that well deserved smack?